opensearch-project/project-website/_posts/2025-05-20-Do-More-with-Less-Save-Up-to-3x-on-Storage-with-Derived-Vector-Source.markdown

 ---
 layout: post
-title:  "Do More with Less: Derived Source for Efficient Vector Storage"
+title:  "Do More with Less: Save Up to 3x on Storage with Derived Vector Source"
 authors:
    - jmazane
    - vamshin